aurorascharff/rsc-workshop/STEPS.md

 - Look at devtools
 - Make slow component and show result

-### Update CRUD with React 19 form actions and .bind
+### App: Update CRUD with React 19 form actions and .bind

 - Create: form and action-prop, mention onClick and hydration and web standards
 - This is an implicit action = async transition